 Conservative leadership race nears finish line with final day of voting

-The Conservative leadership race nears the finish line today with a 5 p.m. eastern deadline for ballots to be returned to the party.
+The Conservative leadership race nears the finish line, after a Thursday deadline for ballots to be returned to the party.

 Upwards of 150,000 ballots have been received so far and a winner from among the four candidates will be announced on Sunday night.